First inauguration of Bill Clinton: Religious elements

 Since 1937, the inauguration ceremonies have included one or more prayers.
-During Clinton's first inauguration, Rev. Billy Graham, who also delivered invocations during the first inauguration on George W Bush, and the Second Inauguration of Bill Clinton, gave an invocation and benediction:
+During Clinton's first inauguration, Rev. Billy Graham, who also delivered invocations during the first inauguration on George W Bush, and the second Inauguration of Bill Clinton, gave an invocation and benediction:

 Attendance

 The Clinton Inauguration drew what was, at the time, the second largest crowd ever at an inauguration, an estimated 800,000.
 The Johnson Inauguration had drawn an estimated 1.2 million and Obama's later drew 1.9 million in 2008 and 1 million in 2012, placing it in the 4th largest spot as of 2017.
 The large crowd resulted in a single-day Metro record of 811,257 trips, a record that would last 11 years and 4 months - the longest lasting record in Metrorail history - until it was broken by the Reagan Funeral Procession.

+Weather conditions for 12 noon at Washington National Airport, located 3.1 miles from the ceremony, were: 39 °F (4 °C), wind 8 mph, and clear.

 Post-ceremony traditions

 Departure of the former president

-Following the inaugural ceremony on the west front of the U.S. Capitol, President Clinton, First Lady Hillary Clinton, Vice President Al Gore and Tipper Gore escorted former President George H. W. Bush and former First Lady Barbara Bush to a departure ceremony on the east side of the U.S. Capitol.
+Following the inaugural ceremony on the west front of the U.S. Capitol, President Clinton, First Lady Hillary Clinton, Vice President Al Gore and Tipper Gore escorted former president George H. W. Bush and former first lady Barbara Bush to a departure ceremony on the east side of the U.S. Capitol.
 George H. W. Bush and his wife Barbara then departed on a plane to return to Houston, Texas.

 Congressional luncheon

 Clinton and Gore were guests of honor at a luncheon held by the United States Congress immediately following the inaugural ceremony.
 The luncheon was held in Statuary Hall and was attended by the leadership of both houses of Congress as well as guests of the president and vice president.
-By tradition, former President George H. W. Bush and former Vice President Dan Quayle did not attend.
+By tradition, former president George H. W. Bush and former vice president Dan Quayle did not attend.